 2014 is set to be the worst year yet for cuts to bus services with local authorities being forced into making financially agonising decisions following cuts to their funding from Central Government.
 Already almost £20m has been earmarked to be cut from supported bus budgets with potentially more on the horizon.
 Counties such as Worcestershire and Cumbria are proposing to cut all support for bus services whilst North Yorkshire, Dorset, Essex and Nottinghamshire are all cutting huge amounts from their supported bus budgets.

-This follows a very worrying decline in funding for buses over the last three years which was highlighted in our recent report Buses in Crisis.
+This follows a very worrying decline in funding for buses over the last three years which was highlighted in our recent Buses in Crisis report.
 We are calling on the Chancellor to do two things.

 The first is for the Government to put in place emergency funding for buses to ensure that jobseekers, isolated people, and economic growth are not unduly disadvantaged by the pressures on local authority finance.